EOP-OMB/federal-program-inventory/website/_program/TC.084.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-Instead, it generally would seek to tax uniformly all returns from investment-like activities.
-However, the Tax Code provides credits for investments in semiconductor manufacturing equipment within the United States.
-  The credit is 25 percent for qualified property placed into service after December 31, 2022.
-Construction on a qualified facility must begin by December 31, 2025.
-  Owners of facilities that qualify for the advanced manufacturing investment credit may elect to treat investment credits as a payment of tax equal to the amount of the credit.
+objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
+It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
+In contrast, the Tax Code allows interest earned on small issue industrial development bonds (IDBs) issued by State and local governments to finance manufacturing facilities to be tax exempt.
+Depreciable property financed with small issue IDBs must be depreciated, however, using the straight-line method.
+The annual volume of small issue IDBs is subject to the unified volume cap discussed in the mortgage housing bond section above.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":320000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":60000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":60000000.0}]'
 outlays: null
 permalink: /program/TC.084.html
 popular_name: ''